 Said Foundation Best Paper Award

-Presentations: American Finance Association (AFA), Dauphine PhD Workshop, European Finance Association Doctoral Tutorial (EFA-DT), Urban Economics Association North American (UEA North American), Financial Intermediation Research Society Ph.D Session (FIRS), Urban Economics Association European (UEA European), London Business School Trans-Atlantic Doctoral Conference (LBS TADC), Royal Economic Society Annual Conference (RES Annual Conference), Applied Young Economist Webinar, University of Oxford
+Presentations: American Finance Association (AFA), Dauphine PhD Workshop, European Finance Association Doctoral Tutorial (EFA-DT), Urban Economics Association North American (UEA North American), Financial Intermediation Research Society Ph.D Session (FIRS), Urban Economics Association European (UEA European), London Business School Trans-Atlantic Doctoral Conference (LBS TADC), Royal Economic Society Annual Conference (RES Annual Conference), 4th Workshop on Markets and Intermediaries at Deutsche Bundesbank, Applied Young Economist Webinar, University of Oxford

 Abstract: Shareholder proposals targeting dual-class firms receive far less voting support due to the superior voting rights of insiders.
 Anticipating extremely low passing rates, managers in dual-class firms advance more proposals to the voting stage.
 Proposals being voted on are a positive signal that attracts public attention and enhances reputation.
 Hence, shareholder sponsors target dual-class firms to exploit higher voting-stage probability when they expect substantial reputational gains, which explains the puzzle of dual-class proposal submission.
 Our model and empirical evidence fit this story nicely and reveal its heterogeneity by proposal and sponsor types.
 Further exploration shows that the reputation surge following dual-class proposal voting alters the pattern of the ensuing single-class proposals by the same sponsor but does not translate into significant stock market reactions.